 Once the Step-Up pre-requisites are completed, you may submit your application with all required documentation to the Nursing Department at 8100 Gigantic Street, San Diego, CA. 92154.

-Please email to cancel your application, if you are accepted elsewhere or choose not to attend this program.
-Letters of acceptance are emailed out by early May prior to the Summer semester.
-Applicants who are accepted into the program will NOT be able to postpone their space and will need to reapply.
+Please email firstname.lastname@example.org to cancel your application, if you are accepted elsewhere or choose not to attend this program.
+Letters of acceptance are emailed out by late April prior to the Summer semester.
+Applicants who are accepted into the program will NOT be able to postpone their acceptance and will need to reapply.

 The deadline to apply for the Step-Up program will always be every January 31 of any given year to begin in the Summer of any given year.

 - Students must submit a completed application with unofficial transcripts.